Get Going Guide (2026)

 Final Thoughts

 You’ve made it through the fundamentals.
 You understand the legal landscape, your process options, and the roadmap ahead.
-But here’s the truth: no guide can sugarcoat it.
-Divorce rarely goes according to plan.
+But here’s the truth, and no guide can sugarcoat it: Divorce rarely goes according to plan.

 Mike Tyson said it best: “Everyone has a plan until they get punched in the mouth.”
-Divorce delivers those punches.
+And divorce is full of punches.
 The judge you thought would be even-handed has strong opinions that cut against you.
 Discovery turns up surprises you didn’t see coming.
 A process you thought would take months drags into years.

 When the surprises pile up, one question matters more than any other: